 Regular price $2,500.00 Sale

-This squarish Afshar rug was handwoven in Southern Iran during the early 20th century.
+This squarish Afshar rug was handwoven during the early 20th century.

 In very good condition, with some wear consistent with age.
 Wear to one end in the original.
 Dense, plush pile with a sturdy handle.